luisep92/QuickWarp/QuickWarp/Readme.md

 ## ⚠️ Important Notes

-This mod does **not** save or restore the game state — it only moves your character’s position.
+This mod does **not** save or restore the game state — it only moves your character’s position and load a scene if necessary.

 Some behaviors may break the game logic:

-- Sitting on a bench and pressing **F7** → You will float (since sitting disables normal physics).
 - Saving in the middle of a boss fight → Undefined behavior (boss fight may not trigger properly when you warp back).
 - Other scripted events may also desync.